juaneduardoflores/JEF-s-Wiki/Blog/More_About_This_Blog/More_About_This_Blog.md

 ### Inspiration
 Here are a list of blogs that I took inspiration from.
   * https://learnbyexample.github.io/

 ### Features
   Done:
   - Modified date of a blog entry is displayed in the blog home page.
   - Filter posts by category.
   TODO:
   - More specific modified time (Time of day).
   - Add total amount of time worked on post with TimeWarrior info. (e.g. Total time worked on: '5 days, 10 hours, 40 minutes')
-  - Filter posts by year it was created.
-  - Filter posts from last modified to oldest modified. (and vice versa)